AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 Pre-requisites for migration, key steps involved in migration process, migration sprints, specifications, data and content migration steps are explained in this section as follows:

+### Important migration advisory

+You should be aware that migration timelines depend heavily on the quality and size of your data.
+If you need migration during onboarding, plan this activity well in advance and work closely with the Adobe Learning Manager onboarding team to avoid delays.

 ### Pre-requisites {#prerequisites}

 Learning Manager team expects that the following tasks are performed by your organization's Integration Administrators before undertaking the migration process: